-WLTTA enables you to choose your host school.
+- West London Teacher Training Alliance (WLTTA) in partnership with University of Roehampton. - WLTTA enables you to choose your main host school, as somewhere you aspire to work, in this case a SEN school.
 Later, if there is a teaching vacancy and they want to retain you, you can be employed for the following year without the post being advertised.
-By becoming a WLTTA trainee, all our other schools could employ you this way and we operate a pool.
+By becoming a WLTTA trainee, all our schools could employ you this way and we operate a pool. - Full time staff on hand to support you, prompt shortlisting decisions.